 Keyti and Xuman, Senegalese Rappers

-Post-colonialism, environmental protection, and development in Africa – these are just a few of the subjects addressed in the ten “Journal Rappé” episodes presented at this year’s Munich Biennale.
-The Senegalese hip hop stars Keyti and Xuman released one video episode per day from 15 to 24 May.
+Post-colonialism, identity, environmental protection, politics, and development in Africa – these are just a few of the subjects addressed in the ten “Journal Rappé” episodes presented at this year’s Munich Biennale.
+The Senegalese hip hop stars Keyti and Xuman released one video episode per day 15-24 May.
 “Journal Rappé” was submitted to the festival for new music theater through a partnership between the Music In Africa Foundation, Siemens Stiftung, and Goethe-Institut.

 “What we want is to change Africa’s narrative when it comes to how the rest of the world sees the continent,” Keyti explains in an interview with our online platform Music In Africa.
 “We want to paint a picture of the Africa we know.
 We will not sugar-coat anything, it will be the reality we experience.
 Africa has its difficulties but Africa also has its promises of great things to come.”
 In Francophone West Africa, the hip hop duo is well known for their satirical news program “Journal Rappé,” which they launched in 2013.